pwflint/markdown-portfolio/_includes/04-experience.md

 2018 to 2020
 ### NC State University - Raleigh, NC
-#### College of Design Graduate Operations Assistant
+#### College of Design, Graduate Operations Assistant
 - Responsible for preventative maintenance and improvements in all College facilities
-- Assist students with project completion, and
+- Assist students with project completion
 - Materials and storage management

 January 2019 to December 2020
 ### Bee Downtown - Durham, NC
 #### Apprentice Bee-keeper
-Responsible for construction and maintenance of apiary equipment for display on corporate campuses, assisting head bee-keeper in hive care, and harvesting honey.
+- Responsible for construction and maintenance of apiary equipment for display on corporate campuses
+- Assisting head bee-keeper in hive care
+- Harvesting honey.

 Summer 2019
 ### Sunrise Ranch - Loveland, CO